luxfi/game/CONTRIBUTING.md

-# Contributing to Ethernaut
+# Contributing to Lux

-Thank you for your interesting in contributing to Ethernaut!
+Thank you for your interesting in contributing to Lux!

 Please follow the steps below.
 If you're new to git and/or GitHub, we suggest you go through the [GitHub Guides](https://guides.github.com/introduction/flow/).